TerisaManuel/Tech-Background/02-projects/README.md

-# 🎨 Vibe Coding
+# 🎨 AI-Built Projects (Vibe Coding)

-Vibe coding is building apps using AI-assisted tools, you describe what you want, and the tools help bring it to life.
+Vibe coding is building apps using AI-assisted tools — you describe what you want, and the tools help bring it to life.

 **I had an idea.
 I figured out the tools.
 I built it.**